jaredririe/backendology/finished/top-software-books.md

 * Building resilient systems with partial degradation of functionality
 * Asynchronous event-based collaboration

-Engineers at the company I work for (Qualtrics) can optionally read a book of the quarter.
-This book was selected as we're right in the middle of splitting apart the monolithic PHP system that bootstrapped our company to where it is today.
+Engineers at the company I work for (Qualtrics) can optionally read and discuss a "book of the quarter."
+This book was selected one quarter as we're right in the middle of splitting apart the monolithic PHP system that bootstrapped our company to where it is today.
 I think many other companies are in a similar spot and will find value in this book.

 ### 2. [NoSQL Distilled](https://www.amazon.com/gp/product/0321826620/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321826620&linkCode=as2&tag=jaredririeblo-20&linkId=ad0c449b8cb5df43051f62f0de3e12e4)